 Meniscus Lenses Information

-Meniscus lenses are a type of imaging lens which has one convex and one concave surface.
-The result is a lens which has a positive focal length with fewer aberrations when compared to a plano-convex lens.
-Meniscus lenses are manufactured to either a positive or negative aspect.
-Positive meniscus lenses are those which have a shorter radius of curvature on the convex side and longer radius of curvature on the concave side; the edges of these lenses are thicker than its center.
-A positive meniscus lens can decrease the focal length of another lens but retain the angular resolution.
+Positive Meniscus: Positive meniscus lenses have a shorter radius of curvature on the convex side and longer radius of curvature on the concave side; the edges of these lenses are thicker than the center.
+A positive meniscus lens can decrease the focal length of another lens while retaining the angular resolution.
 Meniscus lenses are used to create a tighter beam focus.